berenslab/t-simcne/docs/source/parameter_guide.rst

 Here we only present a selection of all of the parameters.
 The full list with the documentation is in the :ref:`api`.

-All of the examples here are done on the CIFAR-10 dataset, which is a simple image dataset.
+All of the examples here are done on the `CIFAR-10 dataset
+<https://www.cs.toronto.edu/~kriz/cifar.html>`__, which is a simple
+image dataset.
 For your convenience, here is a small legend with sample pictures.

 .. figure:: ../../figures/cifar.legend.pdf.png
    :align: center